jo3yy/jo3yy/README.md

 Hi!

-Im, Joey, I'm DevOps Engineer and a Full-Stack developer in the MERN Stack.
+DevOps Engineer and a Full-Stack developer in the MERN Stack.

 Trying to improve everyday, i code more than i commit publically.
 This repo should give you a brief standing of my current skillset level (well not really 😀)